FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-08-18-adding-plugins.md

     > As mentioned above, Spigot and Bukkit plugins are both supported within the Paper and Purpur server software.

-5. To look for plugins, type the plugin name in the "Search Plugins" field, then click on "Search".
+5. To look for plugins, type the plugin name in the "Search Plugins" field, then click on "**Search**{: .blue }".

-6. Locate your plugin within the search results, then click on "Install" to download the plugin to your server.
+6. Locate your plugin within the search results, then click on "**Install**{: .blue }" to download the plugin to your server.

 7. (Re)start your server to apply the plugin.